Axolotls are becoming very popular aquarium pets because of their unique and cute appearance with the flowing mane of gills attached to their head.

 When humans lose a limb, it is gone.
 All we grow is skin or scar tissue to cover the wound.
 When axolotls lose a limb, they can completely regrow it just as it was.

-There is something called genome sequencing in which scientists are trying to figure out the code for the genes of the axolotl.
-It is even more difficult because as described above the genes are different between captive-bred and wild axolotls
+Scientists are trying something called genome sequencing to figure out the code for the genes of the axolotl.
+It is even more difficult because as described above, the genes are different between captive-bred and wild axolotls

 Scientists need the genetic code for the wild axolotl before they go extinct if they have any hope of figuring out the regenerative power of the axolotl and applying it to humans.

-How Many Axolotls are Left in The World?
+How Many Axolotls are Left in the World in 2024?

 There are several wide-ranging articles on the internet saying how many axolotls are left.
 They all agree on one thing – there are less than 1000 axolotls left in the world.

-If you read the entire post, we identified that the wild population is much more important to save from endangerment than the captive species because of their regenerative abilities and what it can mean for the human race.
+If you read the entire post, you would know that we identified the wild population as much more important to save from endangerment than the captive species because of their regenerative abilities and what it can mean for the human race.

 The picture may seem a bit grim but there is good news and hope.
-Let’s look at some ways to help axolotls and what is being done currently to save these unique creatures.
+Let’s look at some ways you can help save axolotls and what is being done currently to save these unique creatures.

 Axolotls are the most scientifically studied salamanders in the world.
 They have been examined for decades and many of them are being kept and taken care of in laboratories.

-Axolotls have become an important lab model – for studying everything from tissue repair to cancer – due to their unique ability to regenerate severed limbs.
+Due to their unique ability to regenerate severed limbs, axolotls have become an important lab model for studying everything from tissue repair to cancer.
 Because of these studies, there are currently thousands of axolotls alive and well in labs.

 Maybe not as common as regular fish, axolotls are kept as pets in hundreds and thousands of aquariums in households around the world.
-With proper equipment and care, it is very easy to take care of one and they are not demanding.
-Keeping them alive and healthy at home is of extreme importance due to their ever-declining population.”
+With proper equipment and care, it is very easy to take care of one and it is not too demanding.
+Keeping them alive and healthy at home is of extreme importance due to their ever-declining population.

-One way to recover the axolotl population in the wild is by reintroducing all lab specimens back into the wild.
+One way to recover the population of axolotl in the wild is by reintroducing lab specimens back into the wild.

 Preserving any species in the wild requires active involvement from the local government.
 Unfortunately, the government authorities in the Mexico Basin are still not involved enough with the cause of saving axolotls.